Auckland: Housing

 Auckland has been described as having "the most extensive range of timbered housing with its classical details and mouldings in the world", many of them built in the Victorian and Edwardian eras.
 In some areas, the Victorian villas have been torn down to make way for redevelopment.
 The demolition of the older houses is being combated through increased heritage protection for older parts of the city.

-Auckland's housing is amongst the least affordable in the world, based on comparing average house prices with average household income levels and house prices have grown way well above the rate of inflation in recent decades.
+Auckland's housing is amongst the least affordable in the world, based on comparing average house prices with average household income levels and house prices have grown well above the rate of inflation in recent decades.
 In August 2022, the Real Estate Institute of New Zealand (REINZ) reported the median house price in the Auckland Region was $1,100,000, ranging from $900,000 in the former Papakura District area to $1,285,000 in the former North Shore City area, This is compared to a median price of $700,000 outside of Auckland.
 There is significant public debate around why Auckland's housing is so expensive, often referring to a lack of land supply, the easy availability of credit for residential investment and Auckland's high level of liveability.

 In the lead-up to 2010, a housing crisis began in Auckland, with the market not being able to sustain the demand for affordable homes.
 The Housing Accords and Special Housing Areas Act 2013 mandated that a minimum of 10 percent of new builds in certain housing areas be subsidised to make them affordable for buyers who had incomes on par with the national average.
 In a new subdivision at Hobsonville Point, 20 percent of new homes were reduced to below $550,000.
 Some of the demand for new housing at this time was attributed to the 43,000 people who moved into Auckland between June 2014 and June 2015.
 Research has found that Auckland is set to become even more densely populated in future which could ease the burden by creating higher density housing in the city centre.
 From around November 2021 to May 2022, house prices dropped 11.68%.
 It has continued to fall since due to inflation, bank interest rates, and a variety of other factors.